Waziup/learning-center-content/content/en/programs/deep-virtual-exchange/events/9.webinar/index.md

 ---
 id: wb-9
-name: 'Introduction to Unit 5: Business development'
+name: Developing the GIPs
-desc: Online session on entrepreneurship
+desc: Online session to enforce global innovtion projetcs
-delay_start: 8w
+delay_start: 4w
-from: 2024-05-28
+from: 2024-05-16
 ---

 **Online Webinar**

-March 28th, 2024
+May 16th, 2024
 12:00 PM, Central European Time.

 **Platform**: Zoom

 **Agenda:**
-- LPresentation of the Unit 5: Business development
+- Teams work on the GIPs.
+Utilize the lessons that have been previously given.
-- Q/A session
+- Q&A Session